Thoracic Imaging Vector

 86. How would pulmonary edema show up on a chest x-ray?

-It would show fluffy infiltrates with a butterfly/batwing pattern.
+It would show as fluffy infiltrates with a butterfly/batwing pattern.

 87. How would atelectasis show up on a chest x-ray?

-88. How would ARDS show up on a chest x-ray?
+88. How would ARDS appear on a chest x-ray?

-Ground glass appearance, honeycomb pattern, and diffuse bilateral radiopacity
+It would have a ground-glass appearance, honeycomb pattern, and diffuse bilateral radiopacity.

-89. How would a pleural effusion show up on a chest x-ray?
+89. How would a pleural effusion appear on a chest x-ray?

 It would show a concave superior interface/border or basilar infiltrates with a meniscus.